blogindex/blogindex.xyz/DEVELOPMENT.md

 ## Nix

-If you're running nix you can use the development config provided in [dev/nix](dev/nix) to bootstrap everything.
+If you're running nix you can use the development config provided in [nix](nix) to bootstrap everything.

 ```sh
 nix develop # Evoke development shell